livinNectorPOD/taming-the-python/src/presentations/1_orientation.md

 * How to use them
   * Ask for examples in a concept, or explain simple algorithms
   * Ask to create sample inputs or driver code to workout.
-  * Ask them to review your working code, and ask for simpler/pythonic solutions.
+  * Ask to review your working code, and ask for simpler/pythonic solutions.
   * Ask to make your code more readable using proper naming conventions.
+  * Ask to write documentation and comments for your code.

 * Dont's
-  * Asking AI for just solutions and using it without learning/knowing how they work.
-  * Using AI code without verifying.
+  * Asking AI for just solutions and Using AI code without verifying.
   * **Beware!
 If AI:robot: can do something, it might replace you.**

 # Note on learning by doing projects

 * Create a project plan - a simple game, a simple app.
 * Not everything requires a GUI, there are TUI, CLI, Notebook Widgets, Forms, etc.
-*
+* Use a well-named notebook, a git repo or a replit repl to store your projects online so that you can share it, and you won't lose the code.

 # Summary
 * **Get to know concepts** - lectures/web/books/AI